-This is the desert, and there’s one thing you need to know about the desert: it attracts a lot of total weirdos.
+This is the desert, and there’s one thing you need to know about the desert: it attracts a lot of total weirdos!
 Not only this desert, mind you.
 All deserts.
-Just read through history anywhere in the world and you’ll find the deserts are full of weirdos.
+Just read through history anywhere in the world and you’ll find the deserts are chock full of weirdos.
 I don’t know why and I’m not sure anyone does, but it’s true.
 This place?
-We’ve got a whole collection of weirdos out here: treasure hunters looking for legendary lost mines, people with an unhealthy obsession with the Old West, prospectors looking for a big gold strike, UFO hunters, freaks searching for lizard people, anti-government nut jobs, and more than a few cults of every variety you can imagine.
+We’ve got a whole collection of weirdos out here: treasure hunters looking for legendary lost mines, people with an unhealthy obsession with the Old West, prospectors looking for a big gold strike, UFO hunters, whackadoos searching for lizard people, anti-government nut jobs, and more than a few cults of every variety that you can imagine.
 It’s a total circus minus the big tent and the elephants.
 Something about the combination of extreme heat, lack of water, rocks and sand, and a serious lack of people just draws the whack-jobs to this place like flies to a picnic.
 And sooner or later, a lot of them end up crossing paths with the police.
 Not all of them, but a lot of them.
 And as you already know, I’m a cop.
 That means they become our problem.
 They become my problem.
 That means I have to do something about them.
 Unfortunately, I don’t always know what to do about it.
-Neither does anybody else, but I’m the one with the stripes so it’s all up to me.
+Neither does anybody else, but I’m the one with the sergeant’s stripes so it’s all up to me.
 It’s not easy being me, is it?

 As you already know – assuming you’ve been following my adventures and misadventures so far – I’m a sergeant now.
-Detective Sergeant Allison Rane if we want to be picky about it.
+Detective Sergeant Allison Rane, if we want to be picky about it.
 While being a sergeant or even a detective has its perks, it has a few downsides, too.
-Case in point: whenever a patrol unit gets some total nut job with a story to match his usual craziness, they immediately dump it on a sergeant.
+Case in point: whenever a patrol unit gets some total nut job with a story to match his usual craziness, they immediately dump it on a sergeant!
 I admit, I’ve been guilty of it a few times when I was a uniformed patrol officer.
 Unfortunately, as a sergeant I can’t just dump it on someone else.
 Rank hath its pains in the ass, after all.
 What’s the only thing worse than being a sergeant and having a unit call you to a scene so they can dump a total shit salad on you and say “You fix it, Sarge?”
 Being in the police station when a total nut job comes in and wants to make an official report about some crazy bullshit.
 Kind of like this guy we’ve got here.
 We can’t just tell him to go home and sober up even though he’s so drunk, he’s probably hallucinating right now.
 No, we have to be polite and respectful and take the report.
 And what is our inebriated good citizen – and I use that term euphemistically – here to report to his ever-faithful and valiant police department on this fine summer evening?
 A matter of great urgency?
 A major threat to public safety?
 No!
 He wants to report a goddamned Chupy sighting!

 A little clarification is no doubt in order: A “Chupy sighting” is a euphemism we came up with a while back for when one of our total drunks wants to report that he saw a real live Chupacabra.
-No, I’m not making that up: a Chupacabra.
-The Pacific Northwest has Bigfoot, Scotland has the Loch Ness Monster, and out here in the desert we’ve got the Chupacabra.
-If you believe in that stuff, anyway.
+No, I’m not making that up: a Chupacabra!
+The Pacific Northwest has Bigfoot, Scotland has the Loch Ness Monster, and out here in the desert we’ve got the Chupacabra – if you believe in that stuff, anyway.
 It seems to me that huge quantities of alcohol are an essential element of seeing a Chupacabra.
 I don’t think I’ve ever come across a sober person reporting having seen one.
 Seeing as the thing is supposed to be native to Puerto Rico, I’m not really sure how we’re supposed to have them out here in Arizona, but evidently we do.
 And whenever some total drunk sees one – or thinks he saw one – they come to the police station to report the sighting.
 The life of a police officer isn’t all shootouts and car chases, you know.
 You have to deal with the more…what’s the word?
 Mundane?
 Yes, the more mundane crap.
 You know, like Chupy sightings.

 Officer Esposito – Patty, to her friends; Patricia for the official death certificate after I kill her for dragging me into this insanity – is having way too much fun at my expense right now.
 I’d send her off to get me a cup of coffee so I don’t have to listen to her giggle while I have to drag the details out of this dork, but I don’t speak Spanish so I need her here to translate for me.
 I keep telling myself that I’m the one who wanted to be a sergeant and I knew what I was getting into, but right now?
 I’m seriously questioning that decision.
 What on earth was I thinking?
 It’s not like I don’t know how this sort of thing plays out.
 As I told you, I’ve done the same thing to my share of sergeants over the years.
 Now I know how they felt.
 It’s a wonder none of them ever killed me.